danielbrunoo/privacy-policy-easy-raffle/README.md

-# Privacy Policy for the Easy Raffle app
+# Privacy Policy for the Easy Raffle App

 **Last updated: August 20, 2026**